-If the Provider has received notification from law enforcement that requires a delay, the Health Plan will delay notification to individuals of the security incident, breach, or unauthorized use or disclosure of PHI or confidential data because such notification would impede a criminal investigation or damage national security and whether such notice is in writing, and whether Section 13402 of the HITECH Act (codified at 42 U.S.C. § 17932), California Civil Code §§ 1798.29 or 1798.82, or any other federal or state laws requiring individual notifications of breaches are triggered, the Provider will notify the Health Plan.
-The Health Plan is fully committed to cooperating with directives from stated law enforcement agencies.
+If the Provider has received notification from law enforcement that requires a delay, the Provider will delay notification to individuals of the security incident, breach, or unauthorized use or disclosure of PHI or confidential data.
+This direction will occur if or when such notification would impede a criminal investigation or damage national security and whether such notice is in writing, and whether Section 13402 of the HITECH Act (codified at 42 U.S.C. § 17932), California Civil Code §§ 1798.29 or 1798.82, or any other federal or state laws requiring individual notifications of breaches are triggered.
+If a delay is requested of the Provider, the Provider will notify Health Plan.
+Health Plan is fully committed to cooperating with directives from stated law enforcement agencies.
 This includes enforcing compliance from Providers and ensuring their cooperation with investigations and prosecutions.

-- If the cause of a breach of PHI is attributable to the Provider or its subcontractors, the Provider agrees that the Health Plan shall make all required reporting of the breach as required by applicable federal and state law, including any required notifications to media outlets, the Secretary, and other government agencies/regulators. - DHCS and the Health Plan agree to not request the Provider to use or disclose PHI in any manner that would not be permissible under HIPAA and/or other applicable Federal and/or State law.
+DHCS and Health Plan agree to not request the Provider to use or disclose PHI/PI in any manner that would not be permissible under HIPAA and/or other applicable Federal and/or State law.